GopolangChanga/QlikView_Loans_Transactions_Dashboards/doc/design-system.md

 **Explicitly excluded from the standard card:** embedded sparklines.
 Tested and dropped — two QlikView objects glued together to fake one embedded chart drift out of alignment whenever the sheet is resized, and the maintenance cost across multiple KPI cards wasn't worth it.
 If trend context is needed, use a shared trend chart elsewhere on the sheet instead of per-card sparklines.

+**KPI scope rule — lock every card to the same period, don't let it drift with ambient selections.** On the Loans sheet, the headline value on each KPI was originally left unfiltered (so it reflected whatever years happened to be selected), while the delta beneath it always compared a single year vs. the prior year — producing a headline and a delta that silently disagreed with each other the moment more than one year was selected.
+Fix: every KPI's headline value uses the same year/period filter as its own delta (e.g. `Sum({<Year_loan={$(=Max(Year_loan))}>} loan_amount)`), so the number, the delta, and the comparison line always describe the same period, regardless of what else is selected on the sheet.

 Card background: Ink Navy, no border, subtle corner radius if the object type supports it.

 ---